AnthonyTippy/Crestron-EDK-DMLite/README.md

 # Crestron-EDK-DMLite
 Crestron DMLite Module for Powershell that works similiarly to the Crestron EDK Modules.
-Module can be used to perform device mantainance/management tasks at scale.
+Module can be used to perform device maintenance /management tasks at scale.

 # Get Started/Installation